AbrahamGarciajr/AbrahamGarciaJr/README.md

 - 🌱 I’m currently learning more nitty gritty cool things on js and python so that I can greatly imrpove some old projects!
 - 💬 Ask me about ... anything!
 - 😄 Pronouns: He/Him
+- 🎓 Schooling:
+  * Recent Grad from App Academy
+  * I have my teaching credentials from Chico State
+  * I have a BA in Liberal Studies and minor in Child Dev, also from Chico State
 - ⚡ Fun fact: I broke a bone and didn't even know it was broken until it already healed :) #builtDiff

+### A Little More Info
+I am originaly from Oakland, CA. I wanted to be a teacher at first but did a good ol flip switch after I recieved my degree and credentials.
+Now I am an up and coming Software Engineer looking forward for what the future has in store!
+I am a huge fan of the Lakers, but you wouldn't guess that from the way I talk about them.
+I also am a fan of the Raiders and A's but I can only go to a baseball game to watch it, I just can't sit down in front of a TV and watch baseball.
+I'll watch any sport honestly.
+But I also enjoy playing video games on my freetime with my cousins, send me your fortnite or rocket league handles and we can play!
+I have amazing parents and sister along with a 16 year old white crusty dog and 3 very hefty cats.
+I love spending time with my extended family, you just have to know when is the right time to leave the function (hint: anything political is brought up).
+If you are coming from my linkedin I have done volunteer work but I'm too lazy to put it in there, it was all done in high school as a teacher aid for my teachers and helping/reading to younger students in elementary schools.

 ### Familiar Frameworks/ Languages/ Tools